-Thank you for supporting BJHS by purchasing Dad's Dynamite pies!
-We had 130 students participate, sold 800 Pies and earned \$4,000!
-All profits benefit our BJHS students!
+Walter Wallace Principal Thank you for supporting

+BJHS by purchasing Dad's

+Dynamite pies!
+We had 126

+students participate, sold 705 Pies,

+22 tubs of cookie dough and earned

+\$4,400!
+All profits

+benefit our BJHS

+students!
 Thank you for supporting BJHS!

 Please join us as our student musicians share their talents at their annual Winter Concerts.
-Our 6th Grade will have their concert on Wednesday, January 17 at 7:00 pm in the BJH gym.
+Our 6th day, Dec.11 at 7:00 pm in the BJH gym.
+The7th and 8th Grade Chorus will have their concert on Tuesday, December 18 at 7:00 pm in the BJH gym.
+The 7th and 8th Grade Band will have their concert on Wednesday, January 16 at 7:00 pm in the BJH gym.
 All of our concerts are free and open to the public.